EOP Leadership Opportunities

 EOP Student Assistants

-EOP Student Assistants gain professional skills while working towards their undergraduate degree.
+EOP student assistants gain professional skills while working towards their undergraduate degrees.
 Some of the tasks they perform include:

 - answering a multi-line telephone